bastidererste/stereolabsFusionOSCBodyTracking/readme.md

 8. To stop the program, press `Ctrl + C` in the terminal or command prompt.

+## OSC message structure

+The OSC messages sent in the system follow a specific structure.
+There are two types of messages: /body/{id}/ and /keypoints/{id}/.
+The "body" message pertains to the body information and the "keypoints" message refers to the flattened COCO18 array containing the XYZ coordinates of each keypoint.
+The "id" parameter represents the unique identifier of the body to which the data belongs.

+The /body/{id}/ message contains the position (x, y, z) of the body, its velocity (xv, yv, zv), and its dimensions (xd, yd, zd) as floats.

+The /keypoints/{id}/ message contains the XYZ coordinates of each keypoint in the flattened COCO18 array format as floats.

 ## Configuration

 The program utilizes a configuration file (`config.json`) to specify various settings.
 You can modify this file to adjust the program behavior according to your requirements.
 Some configurable parameters include: